The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 ## Create a security group

 This is a *one-time step*.

-To create a security group in AWS for EC2 that allows SSH logins on port 22, follow these steps:

 1. In the AWS Management Console, type **EC2** in the search bar and select **EC2** from the drop-down menu.